EndoluminalSurgicalVision-IMR/ACNorm/README.md

 Chuyan Zhang, Yuncheng Yang, Xin You, Hao Zheng, Yun Gu, "AC-Norm: Effective Tuning for Medical Image Analysis via Affine Collaborative Normalization"

 ## Introduction
 We propose the AC-Norm as a new normalization technique tailored for effective fine-tuning.
-Besides, a metric called AC-Corr is introduced to perform fast transferability estimation among a zoo of pretrained models.
+Besides, a metric called AC-Corr is introduced for fast transferability estimation among a zoo of pretrained models.

 ## How to perform fine-tuning?
 In your own model, replace the original BatchNorm module with AC-Norm module in affine_co_norm.py.